Description of the Current (Dismal) Pain Environment:

 The Clinical Environment:

-Few people with pain have access to the patient-centered comprehensive (integrative) care described in the IOM report.
+Few people with pain have access to patient-centered, comprehensive, integrative pain medicine (CIPM) described in the NAM (IoM) report.
 Some of the reasons include:

 - As a society, we have come to expect “quick fix” solutions even for complex problems.
 Let’s be honest, it’s far easier to prescribe or take a pill than it is to do the work needed to achieve wellness.

-- For health care providers, it is too costly and time-consuming to provide patient-centered care which requires a thorough interviewing process, a detailed assessment, targeted diagnosis and skillful, individualized treatment planning.
+- For health care providers, it is too costly and time-consuming to provide patient-centered CIPM which requires a thorough interviewing process, a detailed assessment, targeted diagnosis and skillful, individualized treatment planning.

-- Currently, most insurance companies do not provide benefits for many of the services integrative pain management offers and patients have to bear the direct costs themselves.
+- Currently, most insurance companies are slow to adapt and provide benefits for many of the services CIPM offers and patients are left to bear the direct costs themselves.